enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/basic_tricks.md

 <|glyph@trickster:templates|trick-id=trickster:reveal,title=Showcase Stratagem|>

-any... ->
+any... -> any

 ---

-Shows all given values as a chat message to the caster.
+Shows all given values as a chat message to the caster and returns the first.

 ;;;;;